C23-PS263-STUNT-CARE/StuntCareApp-Jetpack-Compose/README.md

 # StuntCare Made by Jetpack Compose

 # About
--Stunting-Detection-App-StuntCare
+- Stunting-Detection-App-StuntCare
--StuntCare : Application for detecting the stunting by characteristics
+- StuntCare : Application for detecting the stunting by characteristics

 ## Technologies ##
 Project is created with: